Auto-exploration for online reinforcement learning: Introduction

 Another major issue with existing online methods for RL is their practical implementation.
-Both explicit and implicit exploration require knowledge of the (unknown) mixing rate and stationary distribution of Markov chain to ensure hyperparameters like the number of samples to collect, exploration strength, stepsize (i.e.,~learning rate), and iteration count lead to convergence~\cite{li2024stochastic,li2025policy,kotsalis2022simple}.
-While these works argue that such parameters can be estimated, current estimation procedure lacks non-asymptotic guarantees when the quantities of interest are unknown~\cite{wolfer2019estimating}.
-On the other hand, there is some progress on developing parameter-free (or prior-free) methods for RL.
-These are methods that do not need prior knowledge of problem-dependent parameters, such as the mixing rate, to ensure finite-time convergence~\cite{lee2025near,tarbouriech2021provably,tuynman2024finding}.
+To select hyperparameters like the number of samples to collect, exploration strength, stepsize (learning rate), and iteration count, both explicit and implicit exploration require knowledge of the (unknown) mixing rate and stationary distribution of a Markov chain~\cite{nanda2025minimal,li2025policy,kotsalis2022simple}.
+While these works assume that such parameters can be estimated, current estimation procedures lack non-asymptotic guarantees when the quantities of interest are unknown~\cite{wolfer2019estimating}.
+There is some progress on developing parameter-free (or prior-free) methods for RL, which do not need prior knowledge of problem-dependent parameters, such as the mixing rate~\cite{lee2025near,tarbouriech2021provably,tuynman2024finding}.
 However, these results are either limited to the generative model or have algorithm-dependent bounds in the online model.
-As a result, these unknown problem-parameters must be tuned heuristically before running the algorithm, which lacks theoretical guarantees and introduces overhead when implementing these RL methods.
+As a result, the hyperparameters must be tuned heuristically before running the algorithm, which lacks convergence guarantees and introduces overhead when implementing these RL methods.